cyberkidpk/p-pro-nx-angular/p-pro-ng-nx/README.md

+<p> #P-PRO-NG-NX project
-<p> P-PRO-NG-NX project is just for the just for demo and guidance purpose, below are the prerequisites befor forking  the repository</p>
+  is just for demo and guidance purpose, below are the prerequisites before running code</p>

 *Step 1*
 1. Install the latest node version
 2. Install yarn *npm install -g yarn*